andlacerda/andlacerda/README.md

 # Hi there👋

 ### 👨‍💻 About Me
-I'm Anderson, a Software Developer.
-I love working with JavaScript and Python to build beautiful web apps and tools.
-Always learning and improving! 🚀
-When I'm not coding, you can find me learning new human languages and exploring new technologies.
+I'm Anderson, a Mobile Developer.
+I love working with Kotlin to build beautiful apps.
+Always learning and improving! 🚀 When I'm not coding, you can find me learning new human languages and exploring new technologies.

 ## Contact